andrescovarrubias/andrescovarrubias/README.md

 ## Hey there! 🖐

-I'm Andrés, a Frontend/Fullstack in React focused on building clean, scalable interfaces.
+I'm Andrés, a Frontend/Fullstack in React focused on building clean, scalable interfaces, based in México.
-Based in México.

-I build and design whatever I like and can imagine.}
+I build and design whatever I like and can imagine.

 One thing is for sure, if an idea pops into my head, chances are I'll build it.